-There is a different form of land ownership in Vietnam than in most countries.
+The structure of land ownership in Vietnam is different from most countries.
 In Vietnam land belongs collectively to all people.
 The state is simply described as the one managing it.

 Who can lease?